hoernsten/lxd/README.md

 ```

-From then on you’ll be able to run all scripts simply by invoking them.
-Just remember to make sure the current user is a member of the lxd group before doing so.
+emember to make sure the current user is a member of the lxd group.

 ```
 groups $USER | grep -o lxd